elifkizilky/Cmpe-352-Work-Environment/Final Project Team Report.md

             - 1.1.2.9.2 (Completed) Developers shall be able to display their upcoming titles on their profile page.
         - 1.1.2.10 Actions
             - 1.1.2.10.1 (Completed) Users shall be able to view the other user’s profiles.
-            - 1.1.2.10.2 (Not Started) Users should be able to follow the other users.
-            - 1.1.2.10.3 (Not Started) Users should be able to unfollow the other users.
-            - 1.1.2.10.4 (Not Started) Users should be able to block some users.
-            - 1.1.2.10.5 (Not Started) Users should be able to unblock some users which they blocked.

     - 1.1.3 Game
         - 1.1.3.1 (Completed) Users shall be able to create a page for a game.
         - 1.1.3.1 (Completed) Users and guests shall be able to view game profiles, reviews, and average ratings of the game.